What Does It Mean To Be Committed To Your Safety?

-At The Chimney Doctor, part of our commitment to our clients is represented in our current membership with the National Chimney Sweep Guild (NCSG) and our certification with the Chimney Safety Institute of America (CSIA).
+At The Chimney Doctor, part of our commitment to our clients is represented in our dedication to certification and continuing education.

-As CSIA-Certified Chimney Sweeps and NCSG members, we commit and agree to do two things: 1) continue to acquire CEU’s (continuing education credits) regarding the chimneys and appliances we sweep and service, and 2) abide by the NCSG Code of Ethics outlined below.
-Our CSIA and NCSG aren’t the only certifications we hold.
-The certifications listed below are just some of the other ways that we are able to continue our education and training to be the most knowledgeable and trustworthy chimney sweeps available!
+We commit and agree to do two things: 1) continue to acquire continuing education regarding the chimneys and appliances we sweep, service, repair and install and 2) abide by the applicable ethical codes we have sworn to uphold as outlined below.
+The certifications listed below are just some of the other ways that we are able to continue our education and training to become the most knowledgeable and trustworthy chimney professionals available!

 Chimney Safety Institute of America (CSIA)